Near32/PYTORCH_VAE/README.md

 #### Observations :

-While the X,Y coordinates and S scale latent variables are clearly disentangled and reconstructed, the Sh shape latent variables is for from being reconstructed, let alone disentangled.
+While the X,Y coordinates and S scale latent variables are clearly disentangled and reconstructed, the Sh shape latent variables is far from being reconstructed, let alone disentangled.

 ### XYS-latent dataset :